Platform Documentation

 Phase 5

-Open Shopify > Orders and check the 3 newly imported test records:
+Open Shopify Admin → Orders and verify the imported test records.

 Mapping Guide